 Practices for Comprehensive Health and Physical Education

 The Pre-K through grade 12 Practices for Comprehensive Health and Physical Education are the processes and skills students will learn throughout the elementary, middle, and high school years that promote and maintain lifelong health and well-being.
-Adapted from the , the , the , among other sources, These practices support the development of skills students need throughout life, and which are reinforced and applied across disciplines and settings.
-This approach is evidence-based and aligns with best practices outlined in the Characteristics of Effective Health Education Curricula from the Centers for Disease Control and Prevention and the Essential Components of Physical Education from SHAPE America.
+These practices support the development of skills students need throughout life, and which are reinforced and applied across disciplines and settings.
+This approach is evidence-based and aligns with best practices outlined in the Characteristics of Effective Health Education Curricula from the Centers for Disease Control and Prevention and the Essential Components of Physical Education and the Essential Components of Health Education from SHAPE America.

 These practices are so important to Comprehensive Health and Physical Education outcomes that they provide the organization for the standards in this Framework.
 Their use in this way provides for active and rigorous performance expectations that reflect real world application.
 The practices outline opportunities for students to demonstrate behaviors that support health and well-being and increase health outcomes through the development of self-efficacy, health literacy, and physical literacy.

 The application of each practice on specific topics is not exhaustive but is intended to outline a progression of the practice across topics and grade spans.
-Designers of curricula, assessments, and professional development can consider the transferability of these practice skills across topics and through multiple disciplines (e.g., physical and health education) beyond those covered in this document.
+Designers of curricula, assessments, and professional development can consider the transferability of these practice skills across topics and through multiple disciplines (e.g., physical education and health education) beyond those covered in this document.
 Similarly, for educators outside of Comprehensive Health and Physical Education looking to address standards specific to social and emotional competencies, many opportunities exist to teach and reinforce these practices in other disciplines.

 Practice 1: Decision-making and Problem-solving.
 Make health-promoting, informed, responsible decisions and solve problems in a variety of health-related situations.